twug/twug/README.md

 performance to be sub-optimal and the compiled JS bundle size to be rather large for now.

 ## How to use it

+Install it with NPM:
 ```shell
 npm install twug
 ```

+Import it and render some Twig:
 ```javascript
 import twug from 'twug';